Mat-Ice-QC/Disk-Hunter/README.md

 - **Drive images fix** add default images for nvme / usb / ssd / hdd / sd...
 - **Security** do an audit on the whole code base
 - **Pin package Versions** Lock all Python modules and APT package versions to reduce the risk and impact of vulnerabilities introduced in newer package releases.
 - **Fix clear history buttons** clearing the history does not work through the ui
+- **Partition Editor UI** remake the partition editor ui, it does not look too good :(